Kwpolska/pkgbuilder/docs/pb.rst

 EXAMPLES
 ========

-pb -S python trashman
+pb -S python hello
-    Installs the Python interpreter from the repos (which is already on your system, especially if you have installed PKGBUILDer/PBWrapper) and Trashman from the AUR.
+    Installs the Python interpreter from the repos (which is already on your system, especially if you have installed PKGBUILDer/PBWrapper) and GNU Hello from the AUR.
+Note that, if you used ``pkgbuilder`` instead of ``pb``, the Python package would be fetched from the ABS (instead of the repositories) and built locally.

-pb -Si python trashman
+pb -Si python hello
-    Shows information for the python and trashman packages.
+    Shows information for the python and hello packages.

 pb -Syu
     Checks for repo and AUR updates (in that order) and offers installing them.

-(Trashman is a XDG trash manager by Kwpolska.
-Python is the awesome language both Trashman and PKGBUILDer/PBWrapper are written in.)

 SEE ALSO
 ========